-\bemph{Synopsis.} The paper is organized as follows: in Section~\ref{sec:calculus} we present syntax, type system and evaluation rules of the calculus $\VCcalcolo$, as well as a running example; in Section~\ref{sec:semantics} we describe the categorical models of $\VCcalcolo$ and we prove the correspondence between syntax and denotation via the notion of internal language; in Section~\ref{sec:travail} we use the notion of internal language to answer the questions we rise in the Introduction; in Section~\ref{sec:related} we recall the state of art; discussions, conclusions and future work are in Section~\ref{sec:conclusions}; finally, in Appendix~\ref{sec:appedix} we recall some ground notions about enriched categories.
+\bemph{Synopsis.} This paper is organized as follows.
+In Section~\ref{sec:calculus} we present the syntax, type system and evaluation rules of the calculus $\VCcalcolo$, as well as a running example.
+In Section ~\ref{sec:semantics} we describe the categorical models of $\VCcalcolo$ and we prove the correspondence between syntax and denotation via the notion of internal language.
+In Section ~\ref{sec:travail} we use the notion of internal language to answer the questions above.
+In Section ~\ref{sec:related} we recall the state of the art on multi-language frameworks; discussions, conclusions and future work are in Section ~\ref{sec:conclusions}.
+Finally, in Appendix~\ref{app:evaluation rules} we show the evaluation rules of the host languages $\host$ and in Appendix ~\ref{sec:appedix} we recall some background notions about enriched categories.